Uday-04-developer/Sample_portfolio/README.md

 # Sample Portfolio

-This repository showcases my personal portfolio, created as part of my journey in learning HTML and CSS.
+This repository showcases my sample portfolio,  created as part of my journey in learning HTML and CSS.
 As a beginner, this project represents Day 12 of my learning experience.
 I utilized the latest version of Tailwind CSS to design an attractive website that highlights my skills as a creative frontend developer.

 The site features:
 - A modern design with glassmorphism